Nkawu/makerbot_replicator_1_info/_guides/configuration.md

 #### Ultimaker Cura G-CODE Replacement Patterns

+Here is a helpful page on how to set up Cura to do the G-CODE to X3G conversion: [A better way to configure Cura to slice objects for your Makerbot Replicator 2 3D printer](https://jessestevens.com.au/2020/05/25/a-better-way-to-configure-cura-to-slice-objects-for-your-makerbot-replicator-2-3d-printer/)

+Note that the provided page above refers to the Makerbot Replicator 2, but will lvery likely worj with the Replicator 1 {:.ui.small.info.message}

 Substitute the following tokens in the G-CODE above for use with Ultimaker Cura:

 SuperSlicer | Ultimaker Cura